 General

 If you feel that you're writing too much boilerplate when using Redux by itself, then it might be worth giving a library like Redux Resource a try.
-There are similar projects that also aim to reduce Redux boilerplate, which are also worth your consideration.
+There are that also aim to reduce Redux boilerplate, which are also worth your consideration.

 No. The only requirement is that you are using Redux, or a library that has a similar API to Redux.